GetStream/vg/README.md

    `GOPATH` causing confusion?
 3. No more issues with `go test ./...` running tests in the vendor directory.
-4. You can easily use a dependency from your global `GOPATH` inside your workspace for local testing.
-For instance when writing a patch for a library that you use and you want to try it out locally in your project without pushing the patch yet.
+4. You can easily use a dependency from your global `GOPATH` inside your workspace, without running into confusing import errors.
 5. You don't have problems when using plugins: https://github.com/akutz/gpd

 ### Advantages over manually managing multiple `GOPATH`s

 1. Automatic activation of a `GOPATH` when you `cd` into a directory.
-2. Integration with version management tools such as `dep` and `glide`.
+2. Integration with version management tools such as `dep` and `glide` allow for reproducible builds.
 3. Useful commands to manage installed packages.
 For instance for uninstalling a package or installing a local package from another `GOPATH`.